joef551/amq-tools/README.md

 	$ runc jndi

+14. Run the consumer and it connect to the broker via an Apache Qpid provided AMQP connection.
+This is an example of what you need to do to have the consumer connect to A-MQ 7 (a.k.a., Artemis) via AMQP.

+    $ runc url=amqp://10.0.1.21:5672 qpid

 The consumer will dump sampling statistics, such as the ones below, each time it reaches the sampleSize (default = 5000).